ChachaChawdhary/bimm143_githu/README.md

 # bimm143_githu
-my classwork for BIMM 143 S24
+my classwork for BIMM 143 S24 at UCSD.